ploomber/projects/guides/serialize-unserialize/README.md

 ## Custom serialization logic based on the product's extension

 Under many circumstances, there are more suitable formats than pickle.
 For example, we may want to store lists or dicts as JSON files, and any other files using pickle.
-The `@serializer`/`@unserializer` decorators take a mapping as first argument to dispatch to different functions depending on the product's logic.
+The `@serializer`/`@unserializer` decorators take a mapping as first argument to dispatch to different functions depending on the product's extension.
 Let's see an example:

 ```python
 display_file('custom.py', symbols=['write_json', 'read_json', 'my_serializer', 'my_unserializer'])